Last updated on April 17th, 2022 at 10:31 pm

 Its frame is made from lightweight aluminum alloy that makes mountain biking easier and more fun with you with its increased maneuverability.

-It’s a versatile mountain bike that works great for anyone who wants to have a taste of mountain biking.
-This also has a relaxed frame geometry so you don’t have to worry about spending hours on the saddle because you won’t have any back pains, making this one of the best hardtail bikes.
+It’s a versatile mountain bike that works great for anyone who wants to taste mountain biking.
+This also has a relaxed frame geometry, so you don’t have to worry about spending hours on the saddle because you won’t have any back pains, making this one of the best hardtail bikes.

-The Mesa 2 features a 27.5-inch pair of wheels that goes alongside a suspension fork and a tuned alloy frame.
+The Mesa 2 features a 27.5-inch pair of wheels, a suspension fork, and a tuned alloy frame.

-It is also powered by a 21-speed drivetrain with its proprietary Shimano EZ-fire shifters for fast and precise shifting.
-Another nice thing about this is that it has mechanical hydraulic disc brakes which provide strong braking power on descents just like what many other premium hardtail bikes and full suspension bikes have.
+A 21-speed drivetrain also powers it with its proprietary Shimano EZ-fire shifters for fast and precise shifting.
+Another nice thing about this is that it has mechanical, hydraulic disc brakes that provide strong braking power on descents, just like many other premium hardtails and full-suspension bikes.

 Pros